veepee-oss/Vp.FSharp.Sql/README.md

 [`Vp.FSharp.Sql.PostgreSql`][postgresql-repo] | [![NuGet Status](http://img.shields.io/nuget/v/Vp.FSharp.Sql.PostgreSql.svg)](https://www.nuget.org/packages/Vp.FSharp.Sql.Sqlite) | `Install-Package Vp.FSharp.Sql.PostgreSql`

 In a Nutshell you can create your own provider by:
-- Using the relevant generic providers `SqlDependencies` (this is used due to the lack of member support for the SRTP)
-- Using the relevant generic providers `SqlDependencies` (this is used due to the lack of member support for the SRTP)
+- Using the relevant generic providers `SqlDependencies` (this is used due to the lack of member support for the SRTP, especially regarding shadowing members which is quite common across all ADO.NET providers)
--
+- To be continued...

 # How to Contribute
 Bug reports, feature requests, and pull requests are very welcome!
 Please read the [Contribution Guidelines](./CONTRIBUTION.md) to get started.